prometheus/proposals/proposals/0071-Entity/01-context.md

 #### Entity

 An **Entity** represents a distinct object of interest that produces or is associated with telemetry.
 Unlike Info metrics, Entities are not metrics—they are first-class objects with their own identity, labels, and lifecycle.

+Examples: a Kubernetes pod, a physical host, a service instance, a database table.

+Each entity has:
+- A **type** (e.g., `k8s.pod`, `host`, `service`)
+- **Identifying labels** that uniquely define it (immutable for the entity's lifetime)
+- **Descriptive labels** that provide additional context (may change over time)
+- **Lifecycle boundaries** (creation time, end time)

 In OpenTelemetry, an entity is an object of interest that produces telemetry data.
-Entities represent things like services, hosts, containers, or Kubernetes pods.
-Each entity has a type (e.g., `k8s.pod`, `host`, `service`) and a set of attributes that describe it.

-This proposal adopts the Entity concept as the native Prometheus representation for what was previously expressed through Info metric conventions.
+This proposal adopts a compatible Entity concept as Prometheus's native representation for what was previously expressed only through info metric conventions.

+**The relationship:** Entities are the concept; info metrics are how they're serialized in the exposition format.

 #### Resource Attributes